nonmodernist/dcda30970/content/blog/week-02.md

 image = ['share.webp']
 +++

 After our [introductory week](../week-01), the course is organized around the [four classical elements](https://en.wikipedia.org/wiki/Classical_element): fire, earth, air, and water.
-We begin with fire because it is the dominant conceptual metaphor of the climate crisis, and it is a [danger](https://www.fireweatheravalanche.org/fire/state/texas) we face very specifically here in North Central Texas.
+We begin with fire because it is the dominant conceptual metaphor of the climate crisis.

+Fire is a [danger](https://www.fireweatheravalanche.org/fire/state/texas) we face very specifically here in North Central Texas.

 In the Western/Christian worldview, fire is a destructive and uncontrollable force, associated with the power of the gods.
 Prometheus.....